ljdyer/Feature-Restoration-Evaluator/README.md

             Either an integer indicating the index of the document to show confusion matrices for, or 'all' to show confusion matrices for all documents in the corpus.
-Defaults to 'all'.
+Defaults to 'all'. features_to_show (List[str]):
+            Features to show confusion matrices for.
+If None, show confusion matrics for all features.
+Defaults to None.
         """
 ```